 3. Think about saying something your sales prospect has never heard.
 For example, "I'm calling to see what we can do to help you consider our line of (Insert your product/service here)."

 4. Have a 5" X 7" mirror sitting close to the phone to make sure you're smiling throughout the entire sales call.

 5. Periodically you should record your end of the phone call.
 Pay attention to your volume, inflection, pacing, and your tone throughout your sales call.
 You should hear what you're sales prospects hear.

 6. In sales, preparation and practice separate the Willy Loman's from the Quintessential sales pros.

-The kiss of death for any sales representative is to call a sales prospect and sound like every other salesperson who's ever called your prospect.
+The kiss of death for any sales representative is to call a sales prospect or customer and sound like every other salesperson who's ever called.
 There is only one way, at least that I'm aware of, not to sound like everyone else.

 It boils down to preparation and practice.
-The more you prepare and the more you practice the better you'll sound to your sales prospect.
+The more you prepare and the more you practice the better you'll sound to your sales prospects and customers.

-Once you prepare a selling script that works for you, you'll never suffer any anxiety when calling sales prospects.
+Once you prepare a selling script that works for you, you'll never suffer any anxiety when calling on your sales prospects.
+ZERO ANXIETY.

 Using the right words is one of the best ways to warm up your sales prospects.

 Why take chances when you can choose the right words.